Family History and Evelyn Whitaker's Childhood

 name may have been a commendation of the infant to the care of her Aunt Catherine, her mother's sister.
 Emily

-Ann did not long survive.
+Ann did not long survive the birth of her last child.

 The 1851 census places the family at 12 Lincoln Inn Fields,